AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
     <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-33/acsd-51907-restricted-admin-user-cannot-create-a-credit-memo-with-an-offline-refund.html">ACSD-51907: Restricted admin user can't create credit memo for offline refund:</a> The ACSD-51907 patch fixes the performance issue where the restricted admin user can't create a credit memo with an offline refund.
-This patch is available when the Quality Patches Tool (QPT) 1.1.33 is installed.
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.33 is installed.
     </td>
     <td>New article</td>
     <td>July 26, 2023</td>